mavam/dotfiles/README.md

     git clone git@github.com:mavam/dotfiles.git ~/.dotfiles
     cd .dotfiles

-Then, use the POSIX shell script [dotfile](dotfile) for installing (= symlinking) and removing subsets of dotfiles according to your needs.
+Then, use the POSIX shell script [dots](dots) for installing (= symlinking) and removing subsets of dotfiles according to your needs.
 For example, install all dotfiles as follows:

-    ./dotfile install -a
+    ./dots install -a

 Alternatively, install only dotfiles for vim and zsh:

-    ./dotfile install vim zsh
+    ./dots install vim zsh

 Similarly, to removing all symlinked directories:

-    ./dotfile uninstall -a
+    ./dots uninstall -a

 The installer script does not override existing dotfiles, unless the command line includes the `-f` switch.
 When in doubt what the installation of a subset of the dotfiles would look like, it is possible to look at the diff first:

-    ./dotfile diff -a
+    ./dots diff -a

 [tmux]: https://github.com/tmux/tmux
 [vim]: http://www.vim.org